SteerClearWM/Steer-Clear-Backend/README.md

 ## Notifications
-API endpoint for sending sms notifications to Users
+API endpoint for sending sms notifications to Users.
+At the moment, sms messages will only be sent successfully to Users who have verified their phone number with the SteerClear Twilio account

 ### POST /api/notifications
 * Sends an sms message to a User